weisheme/lifecycle-automation/README.md

 [slack]: https://slack.com (Slack)
 [client]: https://github.com/atomist/automation-client-ts (@atomist/automation-client Node Module)

-This Atomist API client can provide your team with better Slack messages about what is happening in your development and delivery lifecycle by simply adding the Atomist Bot to your Slack team:
+This Atomist API client provides your team with better Slack messages about what is happening in your development and delivery lifecycle by simply adding the Atomist Bot to your Slack team: